-GAOTek Spectrum Analyzers are electronic test equipment wildly used in the test, maintenance, troubleshoot, and installation of radio frequency circuits and equipment.
+GAOTek Spectrum Analyzers are electronic test equipment wildly used in the test, maintenance, troubleshooting, and installation of radio frequency circuits and equipment.
 The spectrum analyzers are able to reveal the elements of the signal and the performance of the circuit producing them, which otherwise would not be easy to analyze.

 The spectrum analyzers can monitor the levels of spurious signals, such as intermodulation products, noise, harmonics and other signals, to see whether they meet the required levels by displaying the frequency of the signals on the horizontal scale and the amplitude of signals on the vertical scale.
 GAOTek sells these spectrum analyzers to the United States, Canada and Globally.

 The spectrum analyzers are designed to test and check the response of networks and filters.
 They are wildly used to measure the bandwidth of modulated signals and discover whether they fall within the required mask.
 These devices can monitor tracking generator to see the loss at any given frequency.
 In this way, the spectrum analyzers make a plot of the frequency response of the network.
 Spectrum analyzers are also widely used in many signaling processes, an example of this would be optical analyzers.